SpyterDev/White-Pine-VM/README.md

 White Pine is a project I am working on to learn how to make my own virtual machine (basically from scratch) and for fun.

+### Why is the Virtual Machine called "White Pine"?
+I prefer naming my projects after trees because I am not great at coming up with names.
+It also sounds pretty cool!
+¯\_(ツ)_/¯

 © Nicholas A. Fraidakis, 2024